hg-official/senior-fullstack-developer-task/README.md

    - Display the username after "Welcome" message on each page

 ⚠️ Note: Any database schema changes must be implemented through migration files.

+## ✨ Bonus Assignment

+Enhance the user interface by redesigning the navigation bar:

+- You can use third-party UI libraries such as Vuetify
+- The design should be modern and user-friendly
+- Feel free to add any additional UI improvements you think would enhance the user experience